New Invariants for the Graph Isomorphism Problem: Computations and Experimental Results

-For $n=27$, the determinants for the $1415\times1415$ matrices were calculated on a parallel machine with 20 Intel Xeon 2,80GHz CPUs\footnote{The computations are due to Levan Kasradze}.
+For $n=27$, the determinants for the $1415\times1415$ matrices were calculated on a parallel machine with 20 Intel Xeon 2.80\,GHz CPUs\footnote{The computations were carried out by Levan Kasradze.}.
 While the computations for basic graphs took relatively reasonable time, the computations for their duals lasted over twenty times as much for one iteration step (see the table below).
-It is a matter of further research to determine the reason of the break-ins in the computational complexity for dual graphs.